-Have you ever tried fasting?
-Trick question.
-We all fast naturally while we sleep and a growing number of people are extending that period to change their daytime eating habits as well.
+Have you ever tried intermittent fasting?
+Trick question — we all fast naturally while we sleep.
+But a growing number of people are extending that period to change their daytime eating habits as well.

 When you go to bed with an empty stomach, the internal clocks in your digestive system align with the clock in your brain so that all your systems agree to go offline for sleep.
-This kind of fasting — which you can accomplish simply by eating dinner early and avoiding snacks before bed — can unequivocally improve your sleep.
+This kind of fasting — which you can accomplish simply by eating dinner early and avoiding snacks before bed — can lead to improved sleep.

 When you fast regularly, your body adapts to your new schedule and your circadian rhythm actually becomes more pronounced (in a good way).
 Intermittent fasting causes insulin levels to drop and melatonin levels to rise.
 Melatonin is your body’s primary sleep-promoting hormone and can help you fall asleep faster and stay asleep longer.